 Highlights include snorkeling at the incredible fringing reef and at "the pinnacle".
 You can also explore the island on foot, checking out the incredible tropical flora and white-sand beaches that line its shores.

 Furthermore, Green Island is one of the only islands off Cairns with its own rainforest ecosystem.
 This makes it one of the most unique options for a day trip from Cairns.
 Just keep in mind that this is a busy island to visit.
-However, I found that you can escape the crowds by walking over to the eastern side of the island, away from the main jetty for a quiet place to swim and relax.

 Travel Tip: you can also stay on Green Island if you book a return ticket below (open-ended).
 The Green Island Resort is one of the best tropical resorts off Cairns, especially for those looking for a luxury offering out on the reef.